-You’re going to want to stick around for this one: Classic Light Lasagna Recipe
+You’re going to want to stick around for this delicious recipe for Classic Light Lasagna.

 We had some special family members visiting our house last week- my (chef) nephew, his wife and their adorable 22-month-old daughter.
 I love having people staying with us because that gives me an opportunity to think up a delicious menu, pop open the good wine, and eat in our rarely-touched-but-much-loved dining room!
 My nephew cooks a LOT when he’s working on the Idaho Ranch where he plans all of the menus and food that his ranch guests eat, so I wanted him to relax and enjoy some home-cooked meals.
 Lasagna seemed like the perfect comfort-food meal for us all.
 A light lasagna was an even better choice!